Min-max harmonic maps and a new characterization of conformal eigenvalues: Applications

 \begin{remark} We expect that the results of this section extend to non-orientable surfaces.
-However, to the best of authors' knowledge, the analog of condition~\eqref{Sigma1:condition} for non-orientable surfaces has not appeared in the literature, so we refrain from stating the non-orientable version of Theorem~\ref{fbms:prop} here.
-Note that the non-orientable analog of~\eqref{Lambda1:condition} can be found in~\cite{MS2} and the results of~\cite{MS} cover non-orientable surfaces. \end{remark}
+However, to the best of authors' knowledge, the analog of condition~\eqref{Sigma1:condition} for non-orientable surfaces or of lower bound~\eqref{ref:lower_bound} have not appeared in the literature, so we refrain from stating the non-orientable version of Theorem~\ref{fbms:prop} here.
+Note that the non-orientable analog of~\eqref{Lambda1:condition} can be found in~\cite{MS}. \end{remark}